 Now, on to You

-Now that you know how to buy group health insurance for your Thailand company, fill out the form on this page and compare a few different plans to see which one best suits your needs.
+Now that you know how to buy group health insurance for your Thailand company, go to Mister Prakan and compare a few different plans to see which one best suits your needs.
 Quotes are free and you’ll get to compare different plans all in one convenient place.

 Disclaimer: We are not insurance brokers and don’t sell insurance plans.
 The information provided in this article is based on our intensive research on the topic.
 However, it’s important to recheck the information again with insurance brokers or insurance companies.